i05nagai/memorandum/language/english_speaking.md

         * Often is used to refer to someone who keeps trying to joke about the same topic long after it has stopped being funny and started to be really annoying.
 May also occur between a group of people who are too stupid/immmature to realize that their joking has strayed from relevance to complete fucking ridiculousness.
     * take office
         * to begin the job or responsibility of one in a position of authority especially in the government
+    * take into consideration
+        * to think about (something) before one makes a decision or forms an opinion
+        * Results of the study should be taken into consideration before the medication is prescribed to patients.
     * take into account
         * I hope my teacher take into account the fact that I was ill just before the exams when she marks my paper
         * a good architect takes into account the building's surroundings